self-hosted-password-managerINFO

 KeePassXC - best fully offline

 KeePassXC is a community-driven, cross-platform manager (GPL-licensed) that stores everything in a single encrypted .kdbx file.
-There's no cloud and no server — you keep the file and sync it yourself if you want.
+There's no cloud and no server - you keep the file and sync it yourself if you want.
 It's the most private, most local option, ideal for power users who want full file ownership.
 The trade-off is a steeper learning curve and manual sync.
+Wondering how it relates to the original project?
+Both read the same database file - see KeePass vs KeePassXC for what actually separates them.

 KeePass - the original